Mailman (City Letter Carrier)

 Is it legal for a CCA to unwillingly work 7 or more consecutive days?
 Either during December (the Holiday season) or during months not December.

-Asked by Deee almost 8 years ago
+Asked by Deee about 8 years ago

 Deee, I don’t know the answer to this question.
 On the NALC website there is a CCA resource guide.
 In a section I looked at it didn’t seem to mention anything about the number of consecutive days you could be scheduled to work.
 We have several CCA in our office and I’m pretty sure they try to give them off one day per week, but I don’t know if it’s mandated or not.
 During the busy time they may work more than 7 days/week.
 If you have a shop steward that you could contact they may have the proper answer for you.